saikiran40cs/seleniumwebdriveradvanced/extentreports/41-extent-reports-basics.md

+# Basics for Extent Reports version 2

+---

 ### Initializing Report {#initialize-report}

 To initialize the report, you must create an instance of`ExtentReports`.
 It is possible to initialize in the following different ways: